k-samuel/faceted-search/README.md

 Simple and fast faceted search without external servers like ElasticSearch and others.

+    Faceted search is a search method that utilizes the metadata attributed to a product in a store, providing visitors an opportunity to filter and refine their search queries when looking for specific products.

 Easily handles 100,000 products with 10 properties.
-If you divide the indexes into product groups or categories, then for a long time you will not need scaling and more serious tools.
+Divide product groups or categories into separate indexes and for a long time you will not need scaling and more serious tools.

 ## Install